HongboDoll/TomatoSuperPanGenome/README.md

 Li, N., He, Q., Wang, J. et al. Super-pangenome analyses highlight genomic diversity and structural variation across wild and cultivated tomato species.
 Nat Genet 55, 852–860 (2023). https://doi.org/10.1038/s41588-023-01340-y

+The genomic data has also been deposited in https://github.com/HongboDoll/TomatoSuperPanGenome/releases, in the case you encounter problems accessing the website.

 # Contacts